 Structure and Poetic Techniques in Ireland With Emily

 ‘Ireland With Emily’ by John Betjeman is a six stanza poem that’s divided into stanzas of nine lines each.
 These lines follow a rhyme scheme ABABCCDDB, changing end sounds as the poet saw fit.
 The consistency of this rhyme scheme is musical, without being overwhelming.
 It complements the content of the poem by easing the reader from one scene to the text.

 Betjeman makes use of several poetic techniques in ‘Ireland With Emily’.
-These include alliteration, enjambment and anaphora.
+These include alliteration, enjambment, and anaphora.
 The first, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same letter.
-This technique is used frequently within this poem.
+This technique is used frequently in this poem.
 It appears in every stanza.
-For example, line eight of the fifth stanza that reads: “Soared the arches, splayed and splendid”.
+For example, line eight of the fifth stanza reads: “Soared the arches, splayed and splendid”.